Tax Troubles? We've Got You Covered!

 Ratio analysis is a process used to assess a company's financial performance by comparing various financial variables.
 These variables can include liquidity, profitability, solvency, and efficiency ratios.
 The data used in ratio analysis is usually taken from the company's financial statements, which provide detailed information on the company's financial performance over a period of time.

-What Kinds of Ratio Analysis Are There?
+Categories of Ratio Analysis

-There are several types of ratios which can be widely classified into these four types : -
+There are several types of ratios which can be widely classified into these four types: -

 1. Liquidity ratios - These ratios measure a company's ability to meet its short-term obligations.
 Examples include the current ratio and the quick ratio.